I want to thank August Burns for giving me the courage to share my wedding picture as part of this column.

 But after seeing the photograph of August and her wife, Denise, which you'll find here, I decided to more broadly share my full self with the hope that more people feel comfortable coming out at work.

-Leanora Minai, editor of Working@Duke and Duke Today and executive director of communications for Communication Services, can be reached at 919-681-4533 or Leanora.Minai@duke.edu.
+Leanora Minai is Executive Director of Communications for Communication Services and Editor of Working@Duke and Duke Today.
+She can be reached at 919-681-4533 or Leanora.Minai@duke.edu.